digi-ron/AU-Falcon-SPUD-Project/Engine/CoolingSystems/CoolingSystems.md

 1. reinstall the 2 13mm bolts that hold the thermostat housing down

-    > NOTE: ensure you have installed them the bolts in the correct position if you have a belt cover, as only one has the thread on the top to hold the cover on
+    > NOTE: ensure you have installed the bolts in the correct position if you have a belt cover, as only one has the thread on the top to hold the cover on

-1. (if you drained the coolant) refill coolant back to the "MAX" line on the overflow tank
+1. refill coolant back to the "MAX" line on the overflow tank

-    > NOTE: Refilling the radiator may require running the car for a time after this process is complete for the coolant to Cycle through or "burp", allowing for another few litres of coolant to be added.
-Make sure this is monitored if this is the case
+    > NOTE: If you have drained the coolant, refilling the radiator may require running the car for a time after this process is complete for the coolant to Cycle through or "burp", allowing for another few litres of coolant to be added.
+Make sure this is monitored over the course of the next 100 or so kilometers if this is the case

 1. (if your vehicle has a belt cover) reinstall the belt cover and screw down the 10mm nut once in place
 1. start and run the vehicle for 2-5mins and ensure that there are no leaks coming from the thermostat housing